Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Introduction

-Denote by $\A$ the ring of adeles of $\Q$.
-For isobaric automorphic representations $\itSigma$ and $\itPi$ of $\GL_n(\A)$ and $\GL_{n'}(\A)$ respectively, let $L(s,\itSigma \times \itPi)$ be the Rankin--Selberg $L$-function of $\itSigma \times \itPi$.
-These $L$-functions play important roles in number theory.
-The analytic properties were studied by various authors (cf.\,\cite{JS1981}, \cite{JS1981b}, \cite{JPSS1983}, \cite{Shahidi1981}, \cite{MW1989}, and \cite{CP2004}).
-In particular, $L(s,\itSigma \times \itPi)$ admits meromorphic continuation to the whole complex plane and satisfies a functional equation relating $L(s,\itSigma \times \itPi)$ to $L(1-s,\itSigma^\vee \times \itPi^\vee)$.
-Besides its analytic properties, the algebraic aspect is also an important subject of study.
-In this paper, we study the algebraicity of ratios of special values of Rankin--Selberg $L$-functions.
-Following Clozel in \cite{Clozel1990}, we consider $algebraic$ automorphic representations of general linear groups.
-For an algebraic automorphic representation $\itPi$, we denote by ${}^\sigma\!\itPi = \itPi_\infty \otimes {}^\sigma\!\itPi_f$ its $\sigma$-conjugate for $\sigma \in {\rm Aut}(\C)$.
-It is conjectured that these conjugates are automorphic as well, which was proved in $loc.$ $cit.$ for regular algebraic automorphic representations.
-In \cite{HR2020}, Harder and Raghuram prove a striking result on the algebraicity of ratios of critical values of a fixed Rankin--Selberg $L$-function.
+Let $\A$ denote the ring of adeles of $\Q$.
+For isobaric automorphic representations $\itSigma$ and $\itPi$ of $\GL_n(\A)$ and $\GL_{n'}(\A)$, respectively, let $L(s, \itSigma \times \itPi)$ denote the Rankin--Selberg $L$-function associated with $\itSigma$ and $\itPi$.
+These $L$-functions play an important role in number theory.
+The fundamental analytic properties of these $L$-functions have been extensively studied by various authors (cf.\,\cite{JS1981}, \cite{JS1981b}, \cite{JPSS1983}, \cite{Shahidi1981}, \cite{MW1989}, and \cite{CP2004}).
+In particular, it is known that $L(s, \itSigma \times \itPi)$ admits a meromorphic continuation to the entire complex plane and satisfies a functional equation that relates $L(s, \itSigma \times \itPi)$ to $L(1-s, \itSigma^\vee \times \itPi^\vee)$.
+Beyond their analytic properties, the algebraic aspects of $L$-functions also constitute a significant area of research.
+In this paper, we focus on the algebraicity of ratios of special values of Rankin--Selberg $L$-functions.
+Following Clozel's framework in \cite{Clozel1990}, we consider \textit{algebraic} automorphic representations of general linear groups.
+For an algebraic automorphic representation $\itPi$, we denote its $\sigma$-conjugate by ${}^\sigma\!\itPi = \itPi_\infty \otimes {}^\sigma\!\itPi_f$ for $\sigma \in \mathrm{Aut}(\C)$.
+It is believed that $\itPi_f$ is defined over a number field and these conjugates are themselves automorphic, a result that was proved in \textit{loc.\ cit.} for regular algebraic automorphic representations.
+In \cite{HR2020}, Harder and Raghuram establish a striking result concerning the algebraicity of ratios of critical values for a fixed Rankin--Selberg $L$-function.
 More precisely, let $\itSigma$ and $\itPi$ be regular algebraic cuspidal automorphic representations of $\GL_n(\A)$ and $\GL_{n'}(\A)$, respectively.
-Assume $n$ and $n'$ are both even, they show that
+Assuming that $n$ and $n'$ are both even, they prove that